zranger1/OutputExpanderFlashTest/README.md

 You'll be connecting the 5 SWD(Serial Wire Debug)pads on the bottom of the output expander to the corresponding 5 line on your STM programmer.
 The required lines are 3.3v, GND, Data, Clock and Reset.
 If you're going to do this frequently, you might want to order some pogo pins, and 3D print or otherwise craft a programming jig for yourself.
-I just soldered short wires to the pads.

 #### Programming the Output Expander
 With your STM Programmer wired to the Output Expander and plugged into a